nounsDAO/nouns-tech/payment-in-stablecoins/README.md

 2. `Payer`, a contract that:
    1. allows the DAO to pay builders in stablecoins (e.g. USDC)
-   2. registers debt when the DAO's obligations exceed its stabecoin balance
+   2. registers debt when the DAO's obligations exceed its stablecoin balance
    3. allows anyone to run its outstanding debt payment function

 ## Technical Specification